oasis-tcs/openc2-oc2ls/oc2ls.md

 map, record).
 JADN type definitions have a fixed structure designed to be easily describable, easily processed, stable, and extensible.
-Every definition in a JADN document is described in terms of five elements (JADN specifcation section 3.1):
+Every definition in a JADN document is described in terms of five elements (JADN specification section 3.1):

 1) **TypeName:** the name of the type being defined
 2) **BaseType:** the JADN predefined type (Table 3-1) of the type